gilsdav/nx-cloud-onprem-runner/README.md

 2. Go to `node_modules/.cache` folder and delete `nx`
 3. Run again the build command: `npm run nx -- build todos`
 4. You got message that inform you the build comes form cache

+# Next steps

+- Create docker image for the server
+- Publish the extension library